-Articles or reviews should be clearly printed, double-spaced, on A4 paper, and have a clear left-hand margin.
-The submission of material on disk is also welcomed.
-Footnotes, numbered consecutively, should be printed on separate sheets at the end of each article and kept to a minimum.
-Abbreviations used in previous recent numbers of the journal should be observed.
+Articles or reviews may be submitted to the editor by e-mail or on memory stick.
+Material should be double-spaced, with a clear left-hand margin, and should include consecutively numbered endnotes.
+Abbreviations used in previous recent numbers of this journal should be observed.
 Contributors are invited to provide a brief summary in English of articles in Welsh.

 The contents of the past numbers of Ceredigion have also been digitised as part of the Welsh Journals Online project.